kirillkovalenko/nssm/README.txt

 parameter can be omitted when using them:

-  "LocalSystem" aka "System" aka "NT Authority\System" "Local Service" aka "NT Authority\Local Service" "Network Service" aka "NT Authority\Network Service"
+  "LocalSystem" aka "System" aka "NT Authority\System" "LocalService" aka "Local Service" aka "NT Authority\Local Service" "NetworkService" aka "Network Service" aka "NT Authority\Network Service"

 The Start parameter is used to query or set the startup type of the service.